CBDOO at your service

 Are derivatives dangerous?

 This question is often asked, but it's not easy to answer.
 In itself, the transformation these molecules undergo is not dangerous.
 It is commonly used in the design of many food products.
 Nevertheless, the lack of research into natural cannabinoids already leaves a great deal of uncertainty as to their long- and medium-term effects.
 So, when it comes to modified cannabinoids, the mass of information is even smaller.
-So, as things stand, it's simply impossible to conclude whether these molecules are beneficial or dangerous.
+So, as things stand, it's difficult to conclude whether these molecules are beneficial or dangerous.

 Our CBD Products